MediaJohnD/data-science-projects/README.md

 # Data Science Projects

-This repository contains a small set of modules illustrating a typical data science workflow.
-The code is intentionally simple and serves as a starting point for further experimentation.
+This repository contains a collection of simple modules that showcase a lightweight data science workflow.
+Each module is intentionally small so the repository can be used as a starting point for experiments or tutorials.

 ## Project Structure